knweston/CSCE-636-Video-Classification/README.md

 - user must put in the names of all testing videos in here before testing the model

-# Instructions on How to Test the Trained DNN
+# Instructions on How to Train and Test the DNN

 Install dependencies:
 - Python 2.7